mpv-player/mpv/DOCS/man/af.rst

         (If you just want to set defaults for this filter that will be used even by automatically inserted lavrresample instances, you should prefer setting them with ``--af-defaults=lavrresample:...``.)
+    ``normalize=<yes|no>``
+        Whether to normalize when remixing channel layouts (default: yes).
+This is e.g. applied when downmixing surround audio to stereo.
+The advantage is that this guarantees that no clipping can happen.
+Unfortunately, this can also lead to too low volume levels.
+Whether you enable or disable this is essentially a matter of taste, but the default uses the safer choice.
     ``o=<string>``
         Set AVOptions on the SwrContext or AVAudioResampleContext.
 These should be documented by FFmpeg or Libav.